jiawang1/atom/README.md

 dowload this project and follow hybris addon installation rules to add this to your hybris storefront. after this, still manual actions needed:

 Since this addon depends on node to complie Less and compress js, css.
+Nodejs is a prerequisite.